 These lessons are essentially ‘a la carte’.
 This means the student’s lesson day/time is not reserved for them and they will reach out either to the teacher or the office to schedule their next upcoming lessons, whenever that might be.
-We do not encourage putting ad-hoc students during peak lesson hours.
+We do not encourage scheduling ad-hoc students during peak lesson hours.

 When acquiring a new student, a teacher will traditionally teach one lesson before any series of lessons is agreed upon.
-On occasion that a student may choose to initially sign up for a series or package of lessons, in which case the teacher will be notified prior to the first lesson.
+On occasion, a student may choose to initially sign up for a series or package of lessons, in which case the teacher will be notified prior to the first lesson.
 After the student’s first lesson, Forbes Music Company will reconnect with the student to follow up and determine whether the student wishes to continue on a monthly, semester, or ad-hoc scheduling plan.
 The FMC admin will schedule that student based on the teacher availability provided.

 All payments are required in advance, before any first lesson or subsequent lessons.
 This ensures that teachers are paid for the work they do.
 Teachers do not accept payments from students.
 Some clients may give teachers small gifts or tokens of gratitude around holidays or at the end of a semester.
 These are okay to accept.
 If your students have any questions about lesson plans or payments, instruct them to contact the FMC office and we will address their needs.